 On the outskirts of Marrakesh is the spiky sculptural expanse of Cactus Thiemann, which offers the rare experience of wandering amid cacti as tall as buildings.
 More than 150 varieties of cacti grow here, some ablaze with startlingly bright and alien-seeming flowers.
 This is a little known sight, yet it is Africa’s largest cactus farm, in a beautiful setting backed by the muscular Atlas Mountains.
 The farm was started by visiting German engineer Hans Thiemann, who came to Morocco in the 1960s to pursue his passion for the plants, and is now run by his descendants.

-Enjoy a quiet mint tea in the courtyard of Amal © Chris Griffiths / Lonely Planet
+Enjoy a quiet mint tea in the courtyard of the Amal Center © Chris Griffiths / Lonely Planet

 Feasting with a conscience

-Off the beaten track, the tree-shaded, sun-dappled courtyard restaurant of Amal is much more than meets the eye.
+Off the beaten track, the tree-shaded, sun-dappled courtyard restaurant of the Amal Center is much more than meets the eye.
 At first glance, it’s traditional home-cooked food in a lovely setting, but Amal is not only about eating.
-Founded by Nora Belahcen Fitzgerald after meeting a single mother begging on the streets of Marrakesh, this is a nonprofit organisation that sets out to empower local women.
+Founded by Nora Belahcen Fitzgerald after meeting a single mother begging on the streets of Marrakesh, this nonprofit organisation sets out to empower local women.
 The restaurant provides free six-month training courses for women in financial difficulties so that they’re able to go on to find work.
-You can also take recommended cookery courses at the restaurant, where you’ll learn to cook a mean tagine and get to eat it at the end too.
+You can also take recommended cookery courses at the restaurant, where you’ll learn to cook a mean tajine and get to eat it at the end too.

 Marrakesh’s female founder

-Few visitors realise that a powerful woman was instrumental in Marrakesh’s founding almost 1000 years ago.
-Zaynab An Nafzawiyyah, an alpha Berber queen, was the brilliant de-facto co-ruler of the Almoravid Empire, which spanned through modern-day Morocco, Algeria and Spain’s Andalucia, beside her husband, Yusuf Ibn Tashfin.
-Discover the history of Zaynab and the role of other illustrious Moroccan women at the National Women’s Museum, on Rue Sidi Abdel Aziz 40, which is scheduled to open in mid-April 2018.
+Few visitors realise that a powerful woman was instrumental in Marrakesh’s founding more than 1000 years ago.
+Zaynab an-Nafzawiyyah, an alpha Berber queen, was the brilliant de-facto co-ruler of the Almoravid Empire, which spanned through modern-day Morocco, Algeria and Spain’s Andalusia, beside her husband, Yusuf ibn Tashfin.
+Discover the history of Zaynab and the role of other illustrious Moroccan women at Musée de la Femme.

 Peek inside the Lazama Synagogue, the oldest in the Jewish quarter of Marrakesh © LSP1982 / Getty Images